oktaytuncay/Kubernetes/kubernetes.md

 deployment.apps/myapp-deployment created
 ```

-3. Check the status of the deployment
+3. Check the status of the deployment.

 ```bash
 % kubectl rollout status deployment myapp-deployment deployment "myapp-deployment" successfully rolled out
 ```

-All new deployments creates a new rollout and a rollout is the process of deploying the containers in the backend.
-Whenever a new rollout is creayed, a new deployment revision is created.
+All new deployments create a new rollout and a rollout is a process of deploying the containers in the backend.
+Whenever a new rollout is created, a new deployment revision is created.

 4. Check the rollout history of the deployment